Upgrading via installV2.sh ( Xray Version >= 3.131.x )

 ./installV2.sh

-1. Start the Xray service.
+1. After the upgrade start the Xray service.

 systemd OS